PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.3.md

 Price of Token A in terms of Token B:
 [ \text{Price} = \frac{Y}{X} = \frac{500}{1000} = 0.5 ]

-sqrtPrice and sqrtPriceX96 in Uniswap V3
+sqrtPrice and sqrtPriceX96 in Dragonswap V2

-Uniswap V3 uses the square root of the price (sqrtPrice) for efficient and precise computation.
+Dragonswap V2 uses the square root of the price (sqrtPrice) for efficient and precise computation.